Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-r-basics-and-environment.md

 # R Basics & Environment

+**R** is a powerful and widely used programming language for data analysis, statistics, visualization, and bioinformatics, and it will be the main tool used throughout this tutorial.

+**Why is it called R?**
+R was developed by **Ross Ihaka** and **Robert Gentleman**.
+The name comes from the first letter of both of their first names and is also a reference to the earlier statistical programming language **S**.

 ## Introduction to RStudio

 Before learning R programming, it is important to understand the **RStudio interface**.